cftgithub/ChiafongTsao/README.md

 ## *Professional Web Porfolio*

 **Purpose:**
-- To create a webpage showcasing skills and products produced
+- To create a webpage showcasing accomplishments
 - A resource for recruiters

 **Status:**